Bee Identification

 - Color may be black, dark brown, or deep blue.
 Some bees have light-colored hair on a dark body.

-Small dark bee
+Small dark bees

 Families: Andrenidae, Apidae, Colletidae, Halictidae